Echelon EX15 Indoor Cycling Bike Review

 The combined belt drivetrain and magnetic resistance flywheel ensures that the Echelon EX-15 gives you an almost silent riding experience every time.
 The fluid no-contact brakes and the use of a belt instead of a clunky chain add up to a slick cycling experience.
 And as we see on the other spin bikes in Echelon’s Connect line, the magnetic flywheel offers 32 different levels of resistance, which just offers another layer of customization to the EX-15, letting its rider personalize their workout to best fit their needs and desires.

 Echelon’s EX-15 is a true example of masterful craftsmanship, built with a robust steel frame that will stand up to whatever you demand of it.
 The strong build of the EX-15 means that you can put this indoor bike through the ringer without fear of it giving out or feeling unsafe.
-One of the greatest advantages of picking the Echelon EX-15 is the high degree of adjustability which it features, and this is exemplified by the vertically and horizontally adjustable saddle and handlebars.
-The high degree of flexibility exhibited by the saddle and handlebars ensure that anyone who purchases the EX-15 will always be riding in comfort.back to menu ↑
+One of the greatest advantages of picking the Echelon EX-15 is the ability to synch with the Echelon cycling application.
+This means enable you to connect your smart device (IOS or Android) and track and save your daily progress on the app.back to menu ↑

 Echelon EX-15 Smart Connect Fitness Bike Cons: